mustyilmaz/bigdata-project/README.md

 # Big Data Project

-This document outlines the steps required for the Big Data project.

 ## Apache Kafka Installation (Mac)

 Follow the instructions at [this link](https://www.conduktor.io/kafka/how-to-install-apache-kafka-on-mac/) to install Kafka on Mac.